lure23/mdsvex-base/README.md

 - Multipass 1.12.0
 </font>

->Note: For Windows, a Pro/Enterprise license is preferred for Multipass.
-For Home license, one needs to also install VirtualPC, which dilutes the whole approach a bit.
+>Note: For Windows, a Pro/Enterprise license is preferred.
+Multipass requires install of VirtualPC on Home licenses, which dilutes the virtualization approach a bit.

 ## Steps